 Second-year students can take courses in evidence or criminal procedure.
 Most law schools have only one course in criminal procedure—at NYU, students can choose from four.
 Upper-level courses in substantive and procedural criminal law include Business Crime, Federal Criminal Law, and Juvenile Justice.
-And those interested in getting practical, hands-on training can take clinics such as Bryan Stevenson’s Equal Justice and Capital Defender Clinic, which Dean Trevor Morrison recently described as “nothing short of life-changing” for students.
+And those interested in getting practical, hands-on training can take clinics such as Bryan Stevenson’s Equal Justice and Capital Defender Externship, which Dean Trevor Morrison recently described as “nothing short of life-changing” for students.

 Our faculty are leaders in their fields, from capital punishment to the administration of law.
 They explore critical issues in meting out justice through centers such as the Center on the Administration of Criminal Law, the Reiss Center on Law and Security, and the Brennan Center for Justice.